This is an older post.

 2017 Divine Liturgy at Basilica of St. Ann (Tuesday, July 18 – 4:30 p.m.)

-Each year a Byzantine Liturgy is held at the Basilica of St. Ann in Scranton, Pennsylvania.
+A Byzantine Liturgy is held each year at the Basilica of St. Ann in Scranton, Pennsylvania.
 This has been a long-standing tradition to provide an opportunity for all Catholics to participate in a Divine Liturgy of the Eastern Rite.

 It is most gracious for the Passionist Community of Scranton to host the Byzantine clergy in recognition of the unity of all Catholics in devotion to St. Ann at this historic site and shrine.

 The Liturgy will held in the upper main church.
 Right Reverend Archpriest James G. Hayer, Protosyncellus of the Byzantine Ruthenian Eparchy of Passaic, New Jersey, will be the main celebrant.
 The Liturgy will be concelebrated with other Byzantine area clergy, deacons, and altar servers.
 The traditional blessing with the relic of St. Ann will follow.